-- Determine the need for background check to be repeated (if progression was not interrupted for more than 120 days then there is not a need for a repeat of the study). - Need to submit updated Nursing Performance Standards statement of health prior to the next clinical course. - Determine the need for updated immunization and screening forms; review of all requirements and which need updates (such as flu shot, Mantoux etc.), boosters (such as tetanus), etc. - Review all admission paperwork and update as necessary. - Only for 2nd semester students.
-Review of ATI program expectations - O Second semester students are required to complete ATI components related to course(s) he/she is repeating.
-Additionally, ATI Test Taking Strategies (as course schedules allow), ATI capstone, Virtual ATI, and ATI Comprehensive Predictor Exam(s) are also linked to course(s) being repeated.
-All above ATI components must be successfully completed to meet graduation requirements for NURS or PRSG courses in the final semester (students must attain a "Green Light" on Virtual ATI before their name is released to the Board of Nursing for access to take NCLEX).
+- Determine the need for background check to be repeated (if progression was not interrupted for more than 120 days then there may not be a need for a repeat of the study). - Need to submit updated Nursing Performance Standards statement of health prior to the next clinical course. - Determine the need for updated immunization and screening forms; review of all requirements and which need updates (such as flu shot, Mantoux etc.), boosters (such as tetanus), etc. - Review all admission paperwork and update as necessary. - Review of ATI program expectations - Students are required to complete ATI components related to the course(s) they are repeating.
+Additionally, students who repeat any NURS or PRSG course must complete the following: ATI Test Taking Strategies (as course schedules allow), Virtual ATI, ATI Comprehensive Predictor Exam(s), and ATI 3-day Live Review.
+All above ATI components must be successfully completed to meet graduation requirements for NURS or PRSG courses in the final semester.
+Students who repeat any NURS or PRSG course must attain a "Green Light" on Virtual ATI before their name is released to the MN Board of Nursing for access to take NCLEX.
+Students are asked to earn a "Green Light" within 6 weeks of graduation.